Theistic evolution: Theological views and stances

 David Solomon Jalajel, an Islamic author, proclaims an Adamic exceptionalism view of evolution which encourages the theological use of tawaqquf; a tawaqquf is to make no argument for or against a matter to which scripture possesses no declarations for.
 With tawaqquf, Jalajel believes that Adam's creation does not necessarily signal the beginning of humanity as the Quran makes no declaration as to whether or not human beings were on Earth before Adam had descended.
 As a result, Jalajel invokes tawaqquf which insinuates that it is possible for humans to exist or not exist before the appearance of Adam on earth with either belief being possible due to the Quran, and that it is possible that an intermingling of Adam's descendants and other humans may or may not have occurred.
 Thus, the existence of Adam is a miracle since the Quran directly states it to be, but it does not assert there being no humans who could have existed at the time of Adam's appearance on earth and who could have come about as a result of evolution.
 This viewpoint stands in contrast to creationism and human exceptionalism, ultimately declaring that evolution could be viewed without conflict with Islam and that Muslims could either accept or reject "human evolution on its scientific merits without reference to the story of Adam".

 "Human exceptionalism" is theologically compatible, but has some issues with science due to the rejection of common ancestry of modern humans.
-"Non-exceptionalism" is scientifically compatible, but it's theological validity is a matter of debate.
+"Non-exceptionalism" is scientifically compatible, but its theological validity is a matter of debate.

 Proponents of human-exceptionalism include: Yasir Qadhi, Nuh Ha Mim Keller, etc. Proponents of Adamic-exceptionalism include David Solomon Jalajel.
 Proponents of non-exceptionalism include: Rana Dajani, Nidhal Guessoum, Israr Ahmed, Caner Taslaman, etc.